U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 The University of Kansas is a major public comprehensive research and teaching university.
-KU offers the highest-quality academic programs (136 undergraduate and 222 masters, doctorate, and professional degree programs.)
+KU offers the highest-quality academic programs (137 undergraduate and 226 masters, doctorate, and professional degree programs.)
 The academic programs are supported by 12 libraries and several museums including art and natural history.
 Top ranked programs in public administration and special education provide outstanding undergraduate and graduate academic opportunities.
 Excellent programs in law, medicine, pharmacy, and other fields prepare students for professional careers.
-More than 100 international study and cooperative research programs are available.
+More than 100 international study abroad and cooperative undergraduate research programs are available.
 Service opportunities throughout the university involve students with the community.
-The student population is 15% minority and comes from all 50 states and many foreign countries.
+The student population is 17% minority and comes from all 50 states and many foreign countries.
 The university provides a full range of student services, on-campus housing, and many part-time employment opportunities.

 |School type||public, coed college|

 When applying to University of Kansas, it's important to note the application deadline is April 1.
 Scores for either the ACT or SAT test are due May 1.
 The application fee at University of Kansas is $30.
-It is more selective, with an acceptance rate of 92.7 percent.
+It is selective, with an acceptance rate of 92.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.